 Vascular disorders: Systemic vasculitis, deep vein thrombosis

 Read the Humira (adalimumab injection solution for subcutaneous administration) Side Effects Center for a complete guide to possible side effects

 HUMIRA has been studied in rheumatoid arthritis (RA) patients taking concomitant methotrexate (MTX).
 Although MTX reduced the apparent adalimumab clearance, the data do not suggest the need for dose adjustment of either HUMIRA or MTX [see CLINICAL PHARMACOLOGY].

 In clinical studies in patients with RA, an increased risk of serious infections has been seen with the combination of TNF blockers with anakinra or abatacept, with no added benefit; therefore, use of HUMIRA with abatacept or anakinra is not recommended in patients with RA [see WARNINGS AND PRECAUTIONS].
 A higher rate of serious infections has also been observed in patients with RA treated with rituximab who received subsequent treatment with a TNF blocker.
-There is insufficient information to provide recommendations regarding the concomitant use of HUMIRA and other biologic products for the treatment of RA, PsA, AS, CD, UC, and Ps.
+There is insufficient information regarding the concomitant use of HUMIRA and other biologic products for the treatment of RA, PsA, AS, CD, UC, and Ps.
 Concomitant administration of HUMIRA with other biologic DMARDS (e.g., anakinra and abatacept) or other TNF blockers is not recommended based upon the possible increased risk for infections and other potential pharmacological interactions.

 Cytochrome P450 Substrates